roberveral/mimir/docs/oauth2installedapps.md

 ### Step 6: Access Resource Servers

-The application now can use the obtained access token to access APIs protected by OAuth.
+The application now can use the obtained access token to OAuth 2.0 Protected Resources.
 To do so, it just needs to provide the token in the `Authorization` header:

 `Authorization: Bearer [ACCESS_TOKEN]`